-Business is both a theoretical and a practical discipline, meaning that students not only gain a great range of knowledge, but also learn the skills needed to apply this knowledge to real life settings, again assisting with employability.
+Business students are in high demand with employers and are some of the most employable.
+Pupils will find that business is both a theoretical and a practical discipline, meaning that students not only gain a great range of knowledge, but also learn the skills needed to apply this knowledge to real life settings, again assisting with employability.

 Business Studies aims to give pupils the opportunity:

 - to demonstrate a knowledge and understanding of key business terminology, principles and decision-making procedures

 - to develop the ability to use and apply appropriate skills, concepts and techniques

 - to analyse problems and issues

 - to evaluate arguments and case study evidence, making informed judgements and recommendations

 - to develop the skills of numeracy, literacy and ICT

 Pupils can study Business Studies at GCSE and A-level.
 At GCSE, pupils are examined on Starting a Business and Developing a Business, and undertake a controlled assessment in Planning a Business.
 A-Level Business Studies contributes to an understanding of business and enterprise and helps students develop many of the skills and attitudes required for employment.
 They address Strategic Decision Making and the Competitive Business Environment and in exams students answer compulsory structured data responses based on unseen case studies.
 Business Studies students develop transferable skills of research, decision-making, problem-solving and evaluation of information.